mrobbeloth/CSC-4081-2-Wiki-Templates/CSC-4081-System-Requirements-Specification.md

 Describes any required software interfaces, such as a server, database, or specific APIs.
 You may want to use class diagrams here.
 Don't forget to include JavaDocs or Doxygen docs, man files, etc., in your project when you reach the implementation phase or implementation portion of the current sprint.

 ## Non-functional Requirements (Other than those previously listed)

+(Examples from Ian Sommerville's Software Enginnering book and/or augmented by your prof)

 ### Hardware Constraints
 Describes any required software interfaces, such as a server, database, or specific APIs.

+Size: Megabytes of memory, number and type of ROM chips, amount of storage, server specs, number of virtual machines, containers,  etc.

 ### Performance Requirements
 Specifies any time and memory constraints that must be satisfied for the system to be effective.

+Speed: Processed transactions/second, Processed transactions/second, Processed transactions/second, etc.

 ### System Environment Constraints
 Describes any standards for which compliance is required, such as database, file formats, or network protocols that must be supported.